» Upgrading From Terraform Enterprise (Legacy)

 » Step 1: Create a New Organization

-You can't use the new TFE with a legacy organization because the internals are too different.
+You can't use the current version of TFE with a legacy organization because the internals are too different.
 If you don't already have an organization in the new TFE, do the following:

 - Create an organization.